 The text of links is treated in a special way in our search engine.
 Most search engines associate the text of a link with the page that the link is on.
 In addition, we associate it with the page the link points to.

 As an example, if Google found that a particular page had links pointing to it with the anchor text “wooden toys,” it may be more likely to show that page to users who searched for “wooden toys.”
-The implication is that the anchor text is a good way to figure out the topic of a page that is being linked to.
+The implication is that the anchor text is a good way to figure out the topic of a page that is being linked to, without actually visiting the page.
 It worked remarkably well as a ranking signal and again, helped Google produce better quality results than their competitors.

 However, it soon became apparent that anchor text was a very strong ranking signal for Google.
 SEOs of the time capitalized on this by building lots of links using the keyword they wanted to rank for as the exact anchor text.
 At the time, because Google was relatively new and there weren’t that many other signals, this was usually enough to get a number one position in Google.